ralphwetzel/theonionbox/README.md

 After a restart of Apache, browsing to `localhost/theonionbox` on your proxy server should then redirect to `http://192.168.178.46:8080`.
 Doing so should open your *Box* page - yet it looks scrumbled and doesn't operate as it should.

-To solve that issue you have to set the parameter `proxy_path` in your `theonionbox.cfg` configuration file to match the `<proxyname>` you defined earlier:
+To solve that issue you have to set the parameter `base_path` in your `theonionbox.cfg` configuration file to match the `<proxyname>` you defined earlier:

 ```
 # Per default, the Box operates at the root level of a domain e.g. http://localhost:8080/.